 Dear Fellow Patient,

 I am a family doctor from the Toronto area, and I am very concerned about the number of patients who are on the waiting list for stem cell/bone marrow transplantation (BMT) in Ontario.
 I am worried that their diseases are dangerously progressing while they wait.
 Many on the list are eligible for provincially funded transplants in the United States, yet some are reluctant to seek treatment outside of Canada.

-I would like to tell you about my recent stem cell transplant at Roswell Park Cancer Institute in Buffalo, New York.
+I would like to tell you about my recent stem cell transplant at Roswell Park Comprehensive Cancer Center in Buffalo, New York.
 I am sharing my experience to give you the information you need to make a well-informed decision.

 In the fall of 2015, I was diagnosed with a rare blood cancer.
 I urgently needed a stem cell transplant.
 Ontario hospitals were unable to schedule a transplant quickly enough to give me the best chance of survival.
 Like many other patients, I was put on a waiting list.
 While I waited, I looked into other options and applied for provincial funding to go to Roswell Park for the transplant.
 I was accepted, and I have never regretted that decision.

 I was admitted to Roswell Park in February 2016.
 Like most BMT patients, I was told that I would need to stay in Buffalo for several weeks after my stem cell infusion.
 Roswell Park wants patients to stay close to the hospital, accompanied by a caregiver, because after discharge they will need frequent outpatient follow-up, blood work, and easy access to emergency management if required.

 I was very pleased with my experience at Roswell Park.
 The hospital is a clean, well-run facility with staff who are professional, efficient, and friendly.
 From the first meeting with my Roswell Park BMT coordinator, right through to my admission and after-care, the process was seamless.